On the correlation analysis of illiquid stocks: Introduction

 In quantitative finance, it is common to examine the serial correlations of financial assets.
 For a daily stock return $r_t$, the correlations $corr(r_t,r_{t-h}$) ($h>0$), can be used for the momentum trading strategy.
 On the other hand, there is a huge literature considering the serial correlations to test if financial variables are efficient (see e.g. Harris and Kew (2014), K\"{o}chling, M\"{u}ller and Posch (2019), Hurn, Martin, Phillips and Yu (2021,p41) and references therein).
 The autocorrelations can be investigated to specify the so-called ARMA-GARCH models (see Francq and Zako\"{\i}an (2019) Section 5.2, or McNeil, Frey and Embrechts (2015) Section 4.2.3).
 Several tools for investigating the serial correlations, taking into account for nonlinearities and/or heteroscedasticity, are available in the literature (see e.g. Romano and Thombs (1996), Lobato, Nankervis and Savin (2002), Patilea and Ra\"{\i}ssi (2013) or Dalla, Giraitis and Phillips (2019)).
 Such kind of tools are widely used nowadays for many tasks.
 However, at the best of our knowledge, the presence of unconditional changes for the zeros returns probability is not taken into account in the correlations analysis of returns.

 The main message conveyed by this study, is that the non-standard effects of the zero returns scheme, may lead to a misleading estimation of the financial variables serial correlations.
 First, let us underline that it is advisable to concentrate on the non zero returns.
-To see this through simple considerations, let us suppose for instance that $corr(r_t,r_{t-1})<0$ ($h=1$).
+To see this through simple considerations, let us suppose for instance that $corr(r_t,r_{t-1})<0$ ($h=1$), with $E(r_t)=0$.
 Hence, it can be expected that observing $r_{t-1}<0$ is likely to be followed by $r_{t}>0$, and \emph{vice et versa}.
 Nevertheless, there is obviously no reason to think that a negative correlation, makes $r_{t-1}=0$ informative with regard to predicting $r_{t}<0$ or $r_{t}>0$.
 In short, the zero returns are useless, if we are interested in price movements.
 As a consequence, we aim to investigate how past price changes can be possibly correlated with present price changes, correcting the effect induced by $0<P(r_t=0)<1$ (i.e. use $corr(r_t,r_{t-h}|r_tr_{t-h}\neq0)$ rather than $corr(r_t,r_{t-h}))$.
-Following Stoffer and Toloi (1992), we have
+We have

-assuming $E(r_t)=0$, which shows that considering the standard $corr(r_t,r_{t-h})$ for our task, can be quite misleading if $0<P(r_t\neq0)<1$.
-Finally, let us clarify that we are not claiming that zero returns are not informative at all (see Boudoukh, Richardson and Whitelaw (1994), Section 3.1 and references therein on this subject).
+assuming $E(r_t)=0$ and provided that $P(r_tr_{t-h}\neq0)>0$, $h=0,1,\dots$, which shows that considering the standard $corr(r_t,r_{t-h})$ for our task, can be quite misleading if $0<P(r_t\neq0)<1$.
+However, let us clarify that we are not claiming that zero returns are not informative at all (see Boudoukh, Richardson and Whitelaw (1994), Section 3.1 and references therein on this subject).
 For instance, it is well known that $r_{t-1}=0$ could be a piece of information for expecting whether $r_{t}=0$ or not (see Truquet (2019)).
 Actually, we shall use the possible non constant structure of the zero returns, to improve the estimation of the non zero returns correlations.
+Finally, let us clarify that $corr(r_t,r_{t-h}|r_tr_{t-h}\neq0)$ is useful for specifying the ARMA part of the $(r_t)$ dynamics, while the $corr(|r_t|^\delta,|r_{t-h}|^\delta|r_tr_{t-h}\neq0)$, for some $\delta>0$, is analyzed for the specifying the stylized financial effects, using for instance some GARCH model.
+The reader is referred to Patilea and Ra\"{\i}ssi (2021) for more details on the $corr(|r_t|^\delta,|r_{t-h}|^\delta|r_tr_{t-h}\neq0)$ analysis.